simoore/cantilever-optimizer/README.md

 The `new-bezier` class has the following additional parameter:
 * `crop` - If true elements whose y-coordinate are above the tip are cropped.

+# References

+This code was used to develop solutions published in the following articles:

+S. I. Moore, M. G. Ruppert, Y. K. Yong
+Arbitrary placement of AFM cantilever higher eigenmodes using structural optimization (Inproceeding) International Conference on Manipulation, Automation and Robotics at Small Scales (MARSS), 2018.

+S. I. Moore, Y. K. Yong
+Design and Characterization of Cantilevers for Multi-Frequency Atomic Force Microscopy (Journal Article) Micro & Nano Letters, 12 (5), pp. 315-320, 2017.

 # Extensions